blindpandas/chessmart/readme.md

     * If the play mode is user versus computer; you can adjust the engine options, including engine strength and engine delay
 4. Enjoy!

+## Useful Keyboard shortcuts in the Chessboard

+* F1: announce the position of your pieces.
+* Shift + F1: announce the position of your opponent's pieces.
+* F2: announce your remaining time
+* Shift + F2: announce your opponent's remaining time
+* F3: announce the currently focused piece and square using IBCA notation
+* F4: show the scoresheet which shows a list of the moves made by you and your opponents

 ## What about online chess?

 The add-on supports online chess via [lichess.org](https://lichess.org), but it is not currently enabled due to technical considerations.
 If there is a demand for this feature, we will consider enabling it.